Local identifiability of $l_1$-minimization dictionary learning: a sufficient and almost necessary condition: Conclusions and future work

 We have established sufficient and almost necessary conditions for local dictionary identifiability under both the $s$-sparse model and the Bernoulli-Gaussian model in the case of noiseless signals and complete dictionaries.
 For finite sample with a fixed sparsity level, we have shown that as long as the number of $i.i.d$ signals scales as $O(K\log K)$, with high probability we can determine whether or not a reference dictionary is locally identifiable by checking the identifiability conditions.

 There are several directions for future research.
-First of all, in this paper we only study the local behaviors of the $l_1$-norm objective function.
-As pointed out by GS, numerical experiments in two dimensions seem to suggest that local minima are in fact global minima, see Figure 2 of GS.
+First of all, here we only study the local behaviors of the $l_1$-norm objective function.
+As pointed out by GS, numerical experiments in two dimensions suggest that local minima are in fact global minima, see Figure 2 of GS.
 Thus, it is of interest to investigate whether the conditions developed in this paper for local identifiability are also sufficient and almost necessary for global identifiability.

-Moreover, one can extend our results to a wider class of sub-Gaussian distributions other than the Gaussian distribution considered in this paper.
+Moreover, one can extend our results to a wider class of sub-Gaussian distributions other than the standard Gaussian distribution considered in this paper.
 We foresee little technical difficulties for this extension.
-However, it should be noted that the quantities involved in our local identifiability conditions, i.e. the $\vertiii{.}_s^*$ and $\vertiii{.}_p^*$ norms, are consequences of the Gaussian assumption.
+However, it should be noted that the quantities involved in our local identifiability conditions, i.e. the $\vertiii{.}_s^*$ and $\vertiii{.}_p^*$ norms, are consequences of the standard Gaussian assumption.
 Under a different distribution, it can be even more challenging to compute and approximate those quantities.

 Finally, it would be also desirable to improve the sufficient condition by \cite{Geng2011} and \cite{Jenatton2012} for over-complete dictionaries and noisy signals.
 One of the implications of our identifiability condition is that local recovery is possible for sparsity level up to the order $O(\coh^{-2})$ for a $\mu$-coherent reference dictionary.
 We conjecture the same sparsity requirement holds for the over-complete and/or the noisy signal case.
 In either case, the closed-form expression for the objective function is no longer available.
 A full characterization of local dictionary identifiability requires us to develop new techniques to analyze the local behaviors of the objective function.